How to beat the chattering donkey

 Ignoring it does not work.
 Listening to it is deadly.

 But it’s only important if you pay too much attention to it.
 Tell me, do you remember the melody from the last elevator ride?
 Probably not.
-It’s background noise and it has become so ubiquitous to you that you learned to filter out.
+It’s background noise and it has become so ubiquitous to you that you learned to filter it out.

 The same thing must happen to your chattering donkey.
 You must unfocus it from your life.
 It will not go away and you cannot get it out of your life but you can learn to live with it.
 It’s called resilience and this resilience will come you handy in many other situations in life.

-And still it was Steve who was right and virtually everyone around him was wrong.
+And still, it was Steve who was right and virtually everyone around him was wrong.
 Did Steve fight his chattering donkey?
 You sure bet.

 But he chose to ignore it.
 He elected for his intuition.

-I don’t.
-What about you?
+I didn’t.
+How about you?

 Leave a Reply

-Want to join the discussion?
+Want to join the discussion?Feel free to contribute!